Queen makes surprise visit to open hospice centre

 For more than 30 years the hospice has been providing palliative and end-of-life care and support to people across East Berkshire and South Buckinghamshire.

-Its services are free for those who need care, and more than 50% of the £13 million annual running costs come from charitable support.
+Its services are free for those who need care, and more than 50 per cent of the £13m annual running costs come from charitable support.

+During the visit, the Queen saw the funny side when a mobile phone rang at a crucial moment as she officially opened the £22m hospice building.

+Just as she was introduced to Graham White and his wife Pat, who has stage 4 cancer and is receiving respite care at the centre in Maidenhead, his phone rang and he reached into his pocket to turn it off.

 On Tuesday, the Queen celebrated the achievements of the NHS across the decades by awarding the institution the George Cross during a ceremony she hosted at Windsor.